Fotograf: Kennet Ruona

 For more information on research studies at the Department of Communication and Media (KOM) – follow the link.

-The entry requirements for research studies are:
+Entry requirements for research studies

 - A completed second cycle (Master’s) degree.